shahroq/theme_pixel_docs/pages/instructions.md

 1. Increase PHP `max_execution_time`: In many cases, when installing the theme with sample contents, the default value of `max_execution_time` (30 seconds) is not enough for the server to create all the sample pages in your c5 instance.
 For fixing this, the value can be increased temporarily and the theme should be reinstalled afterward.

-### 38. Find out the block/template is used on demo/your site
+### 38. Find out the block/template used on demo/your site
 On Pixel, all blocks are wrapped inside a container that has data attributes for signaling the information about that block.
 By inspecting a block on the browser with (Firefox, Chrome, etc) inspector, you will see 3 data attributes:

 1. data-area="Main : xxx" : the area of the block